vivek1833/Notes-DSA/SystemDesign/LLD/Readme.md

 ### 💡 Analogy:

-A folder can contain files or other folders — you can “open” both.
+A folder can contain files or other folders — you can "open" both.

 ### 🧪 Code: